ABOUT THE GPI PLAYER OF THE YEAR

 The GPI Player of the Year composite score is the sum of all individual event scores.
 To help ensure that the GPI PoY overall composite score is not skewed by instances of players performing in an unusually large number of events during a given calendar year, the GPI PoY caps the number of individual event scores for the calendar year.
 The number of event scores capped is determined by taking the mean number of finishes in live tournaments for the group of players that are in the Top Fifty of the Global Poker Index.
 Administration to determine the mean number of finishes is performed at the beginning of each calendar year.
 Once the mean number of finishes is determined, that is the cap for the number of individual scores that are counted for the year.
 For any player with more individual scores than the cap for the year, the highest individual event scores are calculated as part of the composite score, while the lower individual event scores are discarded.

 GPI Player of the Year Standings

 After all composite scores are calculated, player standings in the GPI PoY Race are determined by ordinally ranking player composite scores.
-The top 1,000 players are then included in the final GPI PoY Standings for that week.
+Players are then included in the final GPI PoY Standings for that week.